 - Extra mix-ins.
 Feel free to mix extras into the batter, like raisins, chopped pecans or walnuts, or shredded coconut.
 You can even toast the nuts first for even more flavor.

 - Line the pan.
 The cake is super moist, so make sure to use parchment paper and cooking spray.
 You don’t want it to stick to the pan!

 - Toasted coconut.
 Before serving, try topping the cake with freshly toasted coconut.
 It adds incredible flavor and just the right amount of sweetness.

-- To freeze: If you plan on freezing this dessert, I’d recommend cutting the cake into squares then freezing them in the pan overnight.
-This allows the icing to harden up, so that it won’t stick.
-Then wrap the cake squares in plastic wrap and add to a zip top bag.
+- To freeze: If you plan on freezing this dessert, I’d recommend cutting the cake into squares and then freezing them in the pan overnight.
+This allows the icing to harden up so that it won’t stick.
+Then wrap the cake squares in plastic wrap and add them to a zip-top bag.
 Place in the freezer for 2-3 months.
-When ready to enjoy, simply remove plastic wrap and thaw in fridge.
+When ready to enjoy, remove the plastic wrap and thaw in the fridge.